 Solar Battery Backup in Maine | Stay Powered During Outages

 Grid-tied solar systems help you save money and reduce reliance on the grid — a smart investment that pays off in every season.
 But in Maine, storms and power outages go hand in hand.
-When storms hit and power outages occur, grid-tied systems automatically shut down to protect line workers from electricity flowing back through power lines during repairs.
+When the grid goes down, your solar system automatically shuts off to protect line workers making repairs.

 That means your solar panels can’t produce power until the grid comes back — even on a sunny day.

 Adding a home battery changes that.
-With solar plus energy storage, your system keeps essential loads running safely and automatically during an outage — no generator noise, no refueling, no hassle.
+With solar + battery storage, your system can keep essential appliances and circuits running automatically during an outage — without generator noise, fuel storage, or refueling.
+You’ll stay comfortable and connected through Maine’s toughest weather while continuing to benefit from solar every day.

 Why Maine Homeowners Are Adding Solar Battery Backup